GlennOu66304/newBeeMall/doc/springBootAndVue.md

-1.5.3 Client Site Start(Ecormance Sites) No this project
+1.5.3 Client Site Start(Ecormance Sites) No this project, need to build this project with the API given

 ##